danielballan/photomosaic/README.md

 To specifically suppress repetition, increase the penalty for reuse.
 The parameter is ``usage_penalty``.
 Its default value is 1, in the units of JND.

+Example:

+    pm.mosiac(tiles, tolerance=0.5, usage_penalty=3)

+P.S.
+If you use multiscale tiles, you should let the smaller tiles repeat with impunity.
+By default, the usage limit only applies to original tiles than their immediate children.
+There is a parameter for this, ``usage_impunity=2``, but unless you have a giant image pool, I wouldn't change it.

 ### Scattered tiles